Enjoy the beauty of Baku: a comprehensive guide for new travelers

 Heydar Aliyev Center

-Heydar Aliyev Center is a modern architectural gem designed by international architect Zaha Hadid.
-Its distinctive undulating design reflects the spirit of the city that combines tradition and modernity.
-The center contains permanent and temporary exhibitions, displaying a collection of artistic and historical works.
-If you are a fan of architecture or contemporary arts, visiting this center is an unmissable experience.
+The Heydar Aliyev Center is a modern architectural gem designed by Zaha Hadid.
+Its distinctive undulating design reflects the spirit of a city that combines tradition and modernity.
+The center contains permanent and temporary exhibitions showcasing artistic and historical works.
+If you are a fan of architecture or contemporary art, visiting this center is an unmissable experience.

 Shop in traditional Baku markets

-Baku is not only a modern city, but also retains many traditional souks that reflect the spirit of local life.
-You can visit the Taza Bazaar Market, a traditional market that displays a variety of local products such as dried fruits, spices, and handicrafts.
-If you are looking for unique souvenirs, these souks are the perfect place to buy traditional products that express Azerbaijan's culture.
+Baku is not only a modern city but also retains many traditional souks that reflect the spirit of local life.
+You can visit the Taza Bazaar, a traditional market offering a variety of local products such as dried fruits, spices and handicrafts.
+If you are looking for unique souvenirs, these souks are the perfect place to buy traditional items that express Azerbaijani culture.

 ADVERTISEMENT